You are here

 Comparable overseas regulators for medical device applications

-The TGA is expanding the range of international assessments and approvals from comparable overseas regulators that sponsors can choose to provide when submitting their applications for inclusion of medical devices in the Australian Register of Therapeutic Goods (ARTG).
+The TGA has expanded the range of international assessments and approvals from comparable overseas regulators that sponsors can choose to provide when submitting their applications for inclusion of medical devices in the Australian Register of Therapeutic Goods (ARTG).
 TGA is also increasing the use of assessment reports as the basis for abridgement of the assessment of an application for a TGA conformity assessment certificate.

-To date, the TGA has been accepting certification from European notified bodies as evidence of compliance with the conformity assessment procedures, in addition to the conformity assessment certificates issued by the TGA.
+The TGA has long accepted certification from European notified bodies as evidence of compliance with the conformity assessment procedures, in addition to the conformity assessment certificates issued by the TGA.

-From August 2018*, the number of comparable overseas regulators and assessment bodies will be expanded to:
+Since October 2018, comparable overseas regulators and assessment bodies include:

 - Notified bodies designated by the medical device regulators of European member states, under the medical device regulatory frameworks of the European Union

 - the Food and Drug Administration of the United States

 - Medical Device Single Audit Program (MDSAP) Auditing Organisation

 - the Ministry of Health, Labour and Welfare and Pharmaceutical and Medical Devices Agency of Japan.